sufferandjoy/kdd_2022_tutorial/README.md

 ```

 ### Step 1: Finetune Teacher Model using Human Labels
 Next, we will start from the very first step in knowledge distillation, which is to train a teacher model.
 Typical teacher models used in industrial applications are usually very powerful and hence resource-consuming, but we are often saved by the fact that we don't need to serve such models online.
 Instead, all the training and inference on these models would happen offline.
-Here, to train our teacher model we need to set task as **teacher_ft** and run the following code snippet, similar to what we do in the last step:
+Here, to train our teacher model we need to set task as **teacher_ft** and run the following code snippet, similar to what we did in the last step:
 ```
 python main.py --task teacher_ft --train_batch_size 512 --val_batch_size 2048
 ```